What Do Parish Councils Do?

 The Parish Council promotes local democracy through representing and upholding the collective views of those who live in our rural parish.
 It has three main functions which are to improve and sustain local character and quality of life, to inform the administrative layers above parish councils about what is required by our community, and to liaise with West Berkshire Council and other agencies in the delivery of services as required by the community.

-In practice, Stanford Dingley Parish Council’s remit is less wide-ranging.
-Stanford Dingley is the smallest parish in West Berkshire and as we do not have a school, bus shelter, public conveniences, a cemetery or street lighting, there is no activity associated with managing such assets.
+Relative to other parish councils, Stanford Dingley Parish Council’s remit is less wide-ranging.
+Stanford Dingley is the smallest parish in West Berkshire and, as we do not have a school, bus shelter, public conveniences, a cemetery or street lighting, there is no activity associated with managing such assets.

-The Parish Council owns and manages the Club Room, the Village Field and the Village Green.
+The Parish Council owns and manages the Village Hall (aka the Club Room), the Village Field (next to the church) and the Village Green (opposite The Bull Inn).

 A full list of the acts of Parliament and powers that apply to Parish Councils can be found at the web site of the National Association of Local Councils.www.nalc.gov.uk